Skip to content

 space_complexity.java

-/* Linear complexity */
+/* Linear order */

 void linear(int n) {